Uatilla/42Porto_Minishell/README.md

 **Shell Program Explained and Shell Code-- More Detail** Both videos from HHP3 on YouTube, it's just the best content!
- I strongly recommend to anyone who wants to build this project from scratch, that deep dive on these videos, there is a lot of valuable information there. [here](https://www.youtube.com/watch?v=ubt-UjcQUYg) and [here](https://www.youtube.com/watch?v=ZjzMdsTWF0U).
+ I strongly recommend to anyone who wants to build this project from scratch, that deep dive on these videos, there is a lot of valuable information there [here](https://www.youtube.com/watch?v=ubt-UjcQUYg) and [here](https://www.youtube.com/watch?v=ZjzMdsTWF0U).

 Don't forget to go directly to the source: **RTFM** [Link](https://www.gnu.org/software/bash/manual/bash.html#Introduction)
 ## Contributing